Sum 41: 2009–2012: Thacker's official arrival and Screaming Bloody Murder

 In July 2009, the band was an opening act for The Offspring on their Shit is Fucked Up Tour.
 Drummer Steve Jocz confirmed that Tom Thacker was now an official member of Sum 41, and would take part in the writing and recording.
 On November 5, 2009, Whibley posted a blog on the band's MySpace page announcing Gil Norton as the producer of the band's upcoming album, also saying that 20 songs were already written for the album.
 In an interview with Tom Thacker, some working titles for songs for the new album were confirmed, including "Panic Attack", "Jessica Kill" and "Like Everyone Else".
 Pre-production for the new album took 13 days in December 2009, with the band officially entering the studio to begin recording at Perfect Sound Studios on January 26, 2010.
-The new studio album, titled Screaming Bloody Murder, was expected for a late 2010 release, but was delayed until early 2011.
-The band finished recording on June 24, 2010, just before joining the 2010 Warped Tour.
-While the group was on the tour, the new album entered the post-production stages of mixing and mastering.
+The new studio album, was titled Screaming Bloody Murder.
 A new song called "Skumfuk" was leaked online on July 6, 2010.
-In an interview with Canoe.ca, Steve Jocz said that while producer Gil Norton was originally hired to engineer the new album, he was only around for a week and Sum 41 self-produced the record.
 From October to November 2010, the band headlined the Eastpak Antidote Tour.

 Sum 41 performing on Vans Warped Tour in 2010.

 The first single from the album, "Screaming Bloody Murder", was released on February 7, 2011, in the United States.
 On February 28, 2011, a stream of "Blood in My Eyes", another new song from the album, was released for free listening on Alternative Press.
 The album Screaming Bloody Murder was released on March 29, 2011.
 On May 28, 2011, Sum 41 performed a live set for Guitar Center Sessions on DirecTV.
 The episode included an interview with program host Nic Harcourt.